10 Operations and Analytics

 #-----------------------------------------------------------------

 This frequency table represents a histogram.
-First, let’s take a look at the graph.
+Let’s take a look at the graph.

 freq_table$cumprob <- cumsum(freq_table$prob)